beginning of content

 Key facts

-• Cancer happens when the body’s cells multiply in an uncontrolled way to form tumours or destroy healthy tissue.
+• Cancer happens when the body's cells change into cancer cells that grow in an uncontrolled way, forming tumours or destroying healthy tissue.

-• Cancer can affect any area of the body, but some types are more common than others.
+• Cancer can affect any part of the body, but some types are more common than others.

-• If your doctor suspects cancer, they may refer you for various blood and imaging tests to confirm or rule out the diagnosis.
+• If your doctor thinks you may have cancer, they can refer you for blood tests and scans to confirm or rule out the diagnosis.

-• Cancer treatments include surgery, chemotherapy and radiotherapy, but the choice of treatment depends on the type and severity of your cancer and your general health.
+• Cancer treatments include surgery, chemotherapy and radiotherapy, but the choice of treatment depends on the type and stage of your cancer and your general health.

-• You can reduce your risk of developing cancer by maintaining a healthy diet and a healthy weight, avoiding alcohol and smoking and protecting yourself from the sun.
+• You can reduce your risk of developing cancer by eating well, keeping a healthy weight, avoiding alcohol and smoking and protecting your skin from the sun.

 What is cancer?

-Cancer happens when the body’s cells grow and multiply in an uncontrolled way.
-These cancer cells can form tumours (lumps of tissue).
-They may also invade and destroy surrounding healthy tissue.
+Cancer happens when the body's cells change, grow and multiply in an uncontrolled way.
+These cancer cells can form lumps of tissue called tumours.
+They may also invade and destroy nearby healthy tissue.

-Sometimes cells grow abnormally to form tumours, but don’t spread.
-These are known as ‘benign’ cancers.
+Sometimes cells grow abnormally to form tumours but don't spread.
+These are called benign tumours.

-Some cells spread, or are capable of spreading, to surrounding areas or to other parts of the body.
-These cancers are called ‘malignant’.
-When cancer spreads to other parts of your body, it is called ‘metastasis’.
+Other cancers can spread to nearby areas or to other parts of the body.
+These are called malignant cancers.
+When cancer spreads to other parts of your body, it is called metastasis.

 What are the types of cancer?

-Cancer can affect any area of the body, but some types are more common than others.
+Cancer can affect any part of the body, but the most common cancers diagnosed in Australia are:

 What are the symptoms of cancer?